Shanks and Anderson-type acceleration techniques for systems of nonlinear equations: Anderson-type Mixing (ATM) methods

-As already pointed out in the previous Section, from a theoretical point of view, the stabilization procedure introduced in Algorithm~\ref{alg:ATM_2} aims to detect a subset of the vectors in $\Delta F_{j-m_j}^{(m_j)}$ that are \textit{sufficiently linearly independent}: the proposed stabilization procedure in Algorithm~\ref{alg:ATM_2} (Lines \ref{alg:lineli} -\ref{alg:linelif}) can be interpreted simply as a Gram-Schmidt procedure with threshold, i.e., the residuals difference $\Delta \mathbf{f}_{d}$ is discarded if it is close to a vector linearly dependent from the previously computed residual differences.
+As already pointed out in the previous section, from a theoretical point of view, the stabilization procedure introduced in Algorithm~\ref{alg:ATM_2}, in order to ensure the convergence, aims to detect a subset of the vectors in $\Delta F_{j-m_j}^{(m_j)}$ that are \textit{sufficiently linearly independent}: the proposed stabilization procedure in Algorithm~\ref{alg:ATM_2} (Lines \ref{alg:lineli} -\ref{alg:linelif}) can be interpreted simply as a Gram-Schmidt procedure with threshold, i.e., the residual difference $\Delta \mathbf{f}_{d}$ is discarded if it is \textit{close} to a vector linearly dependent from the previously computed residual differences.
 The above observation naturally links the stabilization procedure with Rank-Revealing QR factorizations \cite{chanRRQR,guSRRQR}.
 We find this issue particularly interesting and deserving further investigation.
-We prefer here to adopt a regularization point of view, as proposed in \cite{aspre}, to motivate the introduction of an Anderson-type Mixing method, by considering the formula \eqref{eq:AA_type_coefficients_problem} with ${\mathbf c}_{j} = {\mathbf f}_{j}$ and $M=I$.
-To this end, we consider as a measure of the linear independence of the columns of the matrix $\Delta F_{j-m_j}^{(m_j)}$ the magnitude of its singular values: the presence of linearly dependent vectors in $\Delta F_{j-m_j}^{(m_j)}$ is highlighted by the presence of very small singular values.
+Here, we prefer to adopt a regularization point of view, as in \cite{aspre,ander1,B,C}, to motivate the introduction of the regularization parameter $\lambda$ in the Anderson-Type Mixing methods as we did at the beginning of Section \ref{sec:anderson_type}.
+To this end, let us consider the ATM obtained by \eqref{eq:dopo34} with ${\mathbf c}_{j} = {\mathbf f}_{j}$ and $M=I$.
+As already pointed out, when $\lambda=0$ it coincides with the classical AA but, when $\lambda \neq 0$, the method obtained can be viewed as a Regularized Anderson Acceleration (RAA).